puppetlabs/gatling-puppet-load-test/docs/results.md

 ## Host directories
 The results directory contains sub-directories for each PE infrastructure host.
-In the Standard reference architecture example above this would be the PE 'master'.
-A sub-directory for the 'metric' node (where the Gatling simulation is run) is also included.
 The name of each sub-directory corresponds to the hostname of the node.

+In the Standard reference architecture example above this would be the PE 'master' (`ip-10-227-0-214.amz-dev.puppet.net` in the example above).
+A sub-directory for the 'metric' node (where the Gatling simulation is run) is also included (`ip-10-227-0-248.amz-dev.puppet.net` in the example above).

 ### Master
 #### atop measurements
 The 'master' node directory contains the atop measurements provided by [beaker-benchmark](https://github.com/puppetlabs/beaker-benchmark) and additional CSV and HTML files generated from these files.

 For example:
 ```
 results/perf/PERF_1572446968/ip-10-227-0-214.amz-dev.puppet.net